From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Proof- vs Model-theoretic View of Logic

 The solution provided by the Semantic Loss framework is to encode mutual exclusivity into the propositional constraint $\beta$:

 Consider a neural network classifier with three outputs $ p =[ p_1, p_2, p_3]$.
-Then, for each input example (both labeled or unlabeld), we can build the semantic loss term:
+Then, for each input example (whether labeled or unlabeled), we can build the semantic loss term:

-which can be summed up to the standard cross entropy term for the labeled examples.
+It can be summed up to the standard cross-entropy term for the labeled examples.

-Differently from the directed methods, such as KBANN (Example \ref{ex:kbann}) or TensorLog (Example \ref{ex:tensorlog}), the logic is turned into a loss function that is used during training.
+Unlike for directed methods such as KBANN (Example \ref{ex:kbann}) and TensorLog, the logic is turned into a loss-function that is used during training.
 The function constrains the underlying probabilities, but there are no directed or causal relationships among them.
+Moreover, during inference only the probabilities $p$ are used while the logic formula $\beta$ is not used anymore.
+On the contrary, in KBANN, the logic is compiled into the architecture of the network and, therefore, it it is also exploited at evaluation time.

 \end{boxedexample}